Project Overview

 Project Leads

-Contributors
+MB4 Contributors

 We encourage everyone who is interested in the project to contact the Project Leads (see above) or fill out the MB Sign-Up Form.
+Please note that access to infants/an infant lab is NOT a prerequisite.

-Lucca, K.*, Yuen, F.*, Capelier-Mourguy, A., Cirelli, L., Byers-Heinlein, K., Dal Ben, R., Frank, M. C., Henderson, A. M. E., Kominsky, J. F., Liberman, Z., Margoni, F., Reschke, P. J., Schlingloff, L., Scott, K., Soderstrom, M., Sommerville, J., Su, Y., Tatone, D., Uzefovsky, F., Wang, Y., & Hamlin, J. K. (Stage 1 Registered Report, In Principle Acceptance).
+Lucca, K.*, Yuen, F.*, Byers-Heinlein, K., Capelier-Mourguy, A., Cirelli, L. K., Ben, R. D., Frank, M. C., Henderson, A. M. E., Kominsky, J. F., Liberman, Z., Margoni, F., Reschke, P. J., Schlingloff, L., Scott, K., Soderstrom, M., Sommerville, J., Su, Y., Tatone, D., Uzefovsky, F., … Hamlin, J. K. (accepted pending data collection).
 Infants’ Social Evaluation of Helpers and Hinderers: A Large-Scale, Multi-Lab, Coordinated Replication Study.
-Developmental Science. (*co-first authors) PsyArXiv. doi:10.31234/osf.io/qhxkm
+Developmental Science.
+PsyArXiv. https://doi.org/10.31234/osf.io/qhxkm (*co-first authors)

-to cite, use (Lucca & Yuen et al., accepted pending data collection)
+To cite, use (Lucca & Yuen et al., accepted pending data collection)

 Spin-off Projects